SafaElmali/awesome-nano-banana-pro-prompts/CONTRIBUTING.md

 ### Prompt Guidelines

 - ✅ Prompts should be useful and practical
-- ✅ Prompts should work well with Gemini and other LLMs
+- ✅ Prompts should work well with Nano Banana and other LLMs
 - ✅ Prompts should be original or properly attributed
 - ✅ Prompts should be clear and well-formatted
 - ❌ Avoid prompts that are offensive, harmful, or violate terms of service